Philip Morris International: Sport

 In motorcycle racing, Philip Morris International sponsored Ducati Corse and Yamaha MotoGP teams.
-In 1999, Yamaha was sponsored by Marlboro until 2002 season of MotoGP series.
-In 2003, Marlboro has been a title sponsor of the team despite the company logo does not appear or riders motorcycle due to the tobacco advertising ban in European Union countries that were already in effect at that time. similarly it had been removed from Scuderia Ferrari Formula One race cars earlier in 2019.
-Marlboro would stopped the sponsorship on Ducati in 2007.
-During the Marlboro sponsorship period, Yamaha won the constructor championship in 2000 season and Ducati won the constructor title in 2007 season with Casey Stoner as rider champion.
+From 1999 to 2002, the Yamaha team was sponsored by Marlboro.
+In 2003, Marlboro was a title sponsor of the team despite the company logo not appearing on the motorcycles or on the riders race suits due to the tobacco advertising ban in European Union countries, which was already in effect at that time.
+Marlboro stopped their sponsorship of Ducati in 2007.
+During the Marlboro sponsorship period, Yamaha won the constructors championship in the 2000 season and Ducati won the constructors title in 2007 season with Casey Stoner as riders champion.

 In 2019, similar to Scuderia Ferrari Formula One team, Philip Morris International returned as a sponsor for Ducati MotoGP team with the cigarette company's "Mission Winnow" branding.
-The sponsorship has raised controversy in some countries like Australia and Italy.
-The case has been brought to Italian court.
-However, a Philip Morris International spokesperson denied Mission Winnow being a tobacco advertising and "instead is a company dedicated to developing and find ways to help smokers around the world to give up their tobacco addiction".
+The sponsorship raised controversy in some countries including Australia and Italy.
+The case was brought to Italian court.
+However, a Philip Morris International spokesperson denied Mission Winnow was tobacco advertising and stated that it "instead is a company dedicated to developing and find ways to help smokers around the world to give up their tobacco addiction".
 The Australian federal Minister for Health and Victoria state Department of Health and Human Services has also launched a probe against Philip Morris International.
-Mission Winnow was forced to drop its branding during the 2019 French motorcycle Grand Prix in Le Mans and 2019 Australian Motorcycle Grand Prix in Phillip Island, Victoria due to local government regulations.
-By 2020 season, Mission Winnow has been dropped as Ducati main sponsor and has been replaced with Lenovo to fill the main sponsorship void.
+Mission Winnow was forced to drop its branding during the 2019 French motorcycle Grand Prix in Le Mans. and 2019 Australian Motorcycle Grand Prix in Phillip Island, Victoria due to local government regulations.
+By 2020 season, Mission Winnow had been dropped as Ducati's main sponsor and was replaced by Lenovo.